kr-colab/ReLocator/docs/source/usage.rst

 Usage Guide
 ===========

-This guide will walk you through the basic usage of Locator for predicting geographic coordinates from genotype matrices.
+This guide covers how to use Locator for predicting geographic coordinates from genotype matrices.

+For complete API documentation, see :doc:`api`.

 Basic Usage
 ----------